Dos and Don’ts After A C-Section

 Not only will drinking a lot of fluids flush out toxins, but it will also keep you hydrated and smoothen bowels movements!

-Stay on top of your pain meds!
+Stay on top of your pain medicine!

-The first day you are home, you might think the pain isn’t that bad and ignore when you’re due for another ibuprofen.
+The first day you are home, you might think the pain isn’t that bad and ignore it when you’re due for another ibuprofen.
 Yes, I did this as well.
 Let me tell you, I learned the hard way!

 Once my Motrin wore off, the pain hit me like a ton of bricks!